DerGuru/The-Resonant/New Chapters/Part4/P4-05_International_Contact.md

 She closed the hologram with a gesture that carried finality.
 "I don't believe in destroying life lightly.
 But some things cannot be reformed.
 This is one of them.
 And if we don't act before it breaks containment, it will kill hundreds.
 Possibly thousands."

-Jason felt RAE's presence shift—troubled, uncertain.
+Jason felt RAE's presence shift - troubled, uncertain.

 *Is she right?* he thought.